Burnie (mascot): Appearance

 The Burnie costume is a full-body suit.
-The body is orange fur, with orange feathers for hair.
-The "nose" is a green basketball.
+The body is orange fur, while the "nose" is a green basketball.
 Burnie wears number 0 (or 00) for the Heat, typically in a black uniform, although he has also worn the Heat's red and white jerseys during playoff promotions.
 He also sometimes wears a white team T-shirt.

-During the 2012 NBA Playoffs, in accord with the team's "White Hot Playoffs" theme, Burnie's costume temporarily changed to an all-white version of the same suit, with black trim around the jersey's text.
+During the NBA Playoffs, in accord with the team's "White Hot Heat" Playoffs theme, Burnie's costume often changes to an all-white version of the same suit, with black trim around the jersey's text.

 On June 10, 2023 Mixed martial artist Conor McGregor appeared at Game Four of the 2023 NBA Finals in Miami, Florida, to promote his pain relief spray in a planned skit with Burnie.
 McGregor proceeded to punch the man wearing the mascot costume once and then again when the man was on the ground, and subsequently the man was treated in a hospital emergency room.
 Most of the crowd in attendance booed McGregor for his actions.
 On June 13, three days after the incident, McGregor clarified that "it was a skit," and that "and all is well" between the two.